koor-tech/demo-gitops/kubernetes-cluster-demo/setup-demo.md

 This guide is to be ready and test KSD easily.

 ### IMPORTANT:

-In order to be able to follow all the steps you would need a Hetzner Api token, to get this you will need:
+In order to be able to follow all the steps, you would need a Hetzner Api token, to get this you will need:
 - Sign in into the Hetzner Cloud Console
 - choose a Project
 - go to Security → API Tokens
 - generate a new token.

-Once you have your token you must export your token in order to use it during the process
+Once you have your token, you must export your token in order to use it during the process
 ```console
 $ export HCLOUD_TOKEN=GlPz.....
 ```

-> If you have troubles please visit the Hetzner Cloud Documents [https://docs.hetzner.cloud/](https://docs.hetzner.cloud/)
+> If you have troubles, please visit the Hetzner Cloud Documents [https://docs.hetzner.cloud/](https://docs.hetzner.cloud/)

 ## Requirements

 - Kubeone
   - You can install it by using `curl -sfL https://get.kubeone.io | sh`
 - Terraform v1.5.2